breeznik/ai-agents/README.md

 AI_API_KEY=your_api_key_here

-Can be placed in .env.local or managed via the Vercel dashboard.
+Can be placed in .env

 Author: Nikhil Rao